uchicago-library/uchicago-library.github.io/docs/recipe_exercise.md

 We'll leave it to you to think about how to set up the routes, so take this part mainly as a suggestion.
-If you can think of a better way of getting to the above user interface, by all means---pursue that design!
+If you can think of a better way of getting to the above user interface, by all means&mdash;pursue that design!

 One way you could set it up is like this: